PaperMC/Paper/CONTRIBUTING.md

 out of date, update your system with the
 [Windows Update Assistant](https://www.microsoft.com/en-us/software-download/windows10).

-To setup WSL 2, follow the information here:
+To set up WSL 2, follow the information here:
 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>

 You will most likely want to use the Ubuntu apps.
 Once it's set up, install the